bitcraze/toolbelt/Readme.md

 It requires virtually no installation, only an alias.

-The toolbelt is implemented as a python3 program that is built into a docker image.
-When the toolbelt is called, a docker container is started (based on the image) and the appropriate command (tool) is executed.
+The toolbelt is implemented as a python3 program that is built into a Docker image.
+When the toolbelt is called, a Docker container is started (based on the image) and the appropriate command (tool) is executed.
 The current directory is passed as a volume to the toolbelt to allow files to be read or modified by tools.

 ## Module

-A module is a file tree that has a module.json file in the root, normally this corresponds to a project, for instance this repository.
-The module.json file describes properties of the module and is read by the toolbelt to understand what to do.
+A module is a file tree that has a `module.json` file in the root, normally this corresponds to a project, for instance this repository.
+The `module.json` file describes properties of the module and is read by the toolbelt to understand what to do.